Table of Contents

 Darting eyes always mean the person feels insecure.
 They often are looking for escape routes from talking to you.

 Studies show that women who wear glasses and makeup make the best impressions in business.
-Also, those who wear glasses and peer over their lenses at others always are intimidating.
+Also, those who wear glasses and peer over their lenses at others are always intimidating.

 Women observe and examine men more in interviews.
 They especially notice the back of men’s shoes as they walk out the door.

 Controlling Where People Look

 During presentations, you actually can use people’s eyes to lead them in topics.
 Use your pen to garner attention.
 You actually can hold it at eye-level and then lift the person’s head when you make a point.
 You also can compare points by drawing people’s eyes to the right and left.

 A number of studies talk about the direction of eyes during lies.
 Typically, when people look up and to the right, they are lying or tapping into their imagination.
 When they look up and to the left, they are remembering or recalling something, tapping into the memory part of the brain.
 However, be sure you get to know their natural movements, because this can be reversed for left-handed people.
 Here are some other guidelines observed in people: